Smart Electricity Shopping

 Please enable JavaScript in your browser to complete this form.

-If an issue cannot be resolved with your electricity provider, it’s recommended a complaint be filed with the Public Utility Commission of Texas (PUCT), which can be done here
+If an issue cannot be resolved with your electricity provider, it’s recommended that you file a complaint with the Public Utility Commission of Texas (PUCT), which can be done here

 Understanding Charges on your Electric Bill